 - The geographical area identifier within the "geoId" attribute.

 When the VAE Server receives the HTTP POST request from the NF service consumer, the VAE server shall make an authorization based on the information received from the NF service consumer.
-If the authorization is successful, the VAE Server shall create a new resource, which represents "Individual Message Delivery", addressed by a URI as defined in clause 6.1.3.5.2 and contains a VAE Server created resource identifier.
+If the authorization is successful, the VAE Server shall create a new resource, which represents "Individual Downlink Message Delivery", addressed by a URI as defined in clause 6.1.3.5.2 and contains a VAE Server created resource identifier.
 The VAE Server shall respond to the NF service consumer with a 201 Created message, including Location header field containing the URI for the created resource.

-The NF service consumer shall use the URI received in the Location header in subsequent requests to the VAE Server to refer to the "Individual Message Delivery".
+The NF service consumer shall use the URI received in the Location header in subsequent requests to the VAE Server to refer to the "Individual Downlink Message Delivery".

 Upon receipt of the HTTP DELETE message from the NF service consumer, the VAE Server shall check if the Individual Message Delivery resource identified by the URI already exists.
 If the resource exists, the VAE Server shall delete the resource and respond to the NF service consumer with a 204 No Content success message.